 SADOD's Community Peer Grief Support Programs

 SADOD and our partner The Sun Will Rise offer peer grief support to people grieving the drug-alcohol-related death of a loved one or of someone they feel close to.
 Our trained staff and volunteers are peer grief helpers, people who themselves have suffered a death from substance use and now support other grieving people.
-Please use the Request Help form to contact us.

 All of our services are free and confidential, and we will mail a free grief support booklet to any Massachusetts address.